 The University of Divinity offers government-funded research scholarships on a competitive basis to eligible HDR students.

-From 1 January 2017, the Commonwealth Government funds Research Scholarships through the Research Training Program.
+The Commonwealth Government funds Research Scholarships through the Research Training Program.
 At the University of Divinity, two scholarships are available under the new funding scheme: Research Fee Scholarships (RFS) and Research Stipend Scholarships (RSS).
-All existing RTS, APA and IPRS recipients will be automatically transferred to the RFS and / or RSS schemes under the University’s Research Scholarships Policy.
-Students were advised in writing of how the changes affect them in late December 2016.

 Research Fee Scholarships (RFS)